Diet & Weight Loss

 “Many times, we eat with our eyes more than our stomach,” says Erin Palinski-Wade, RD, CDE, author of 2 Day Diabetes Diet and Walking Off The Weight For Dummies.
 “If you place a small portion on a large plate, you automatically assume the meal will be less satisfying.
 However, by placing food on a smaller plate, the plate looks filled which in turn allows you to feel more satisfied.”
 A study published in the International Journal of Obesity found that eating food from a plate with a wide colored rim may trick your brain into thinking your meal is about 3 percent larger than it actually is.
-Curious about the real reasons you can’t lose weight?
-It’s all about changing your emotional mindset, according to the executive producer of The Biggest Loser.
-Check out his three-step plan.
+If you are watching what you eat, try the healthy diet plan nutritionists use to lose weight.

 Good news for those who enjoy channeling their inner interior decorator: Palinski-Wade suggests painting over or getting rid of everything in your dining room (or your usual eating environment) with red and yellow tones.
 “These two shades can trigger an increased appetite, as well as an increased speed of eating,” she says.
 “If you look at the color of most fast food chains, you will see that this works!
 Instead, dining in a blue-colored room will help you feel more relaxed and eat at a slower pace.”

 Like the saying goes, you are the company you keep.
 Sociologists from the University of Texas at Austin found that social relationships have a direct affect on our health.
 In fact, a friend, partner or loved one’s health behaviors, such as eating habits (along with exercise routine and willingness to adhere to medical regimes), can rub off on us.
 Similar research published in the journal Science suggests that surrounding yourself with those of a similar weight, body mass, fitness level and diet preferences can encourage the healthier lifestyle behaviors.
-Check out these other easy ways to lose weight by making simple tweaks to your habits.
+Check out these other 42 easy ways to lose weight.

 Hitting the hay consistently can help move the scale in the right direction.
 A study published in the Canadian Medical Association Journal discovered that a lack of sleep (the National Sleep Foundation recommends seven to nine hours of shut-eye per night) can increase appetite-regulating hormones.
 “Too little sleep can lead to fatigue and increased carbohydrate cravings,” says Palinski-Wade.
 “In addition, when you’re exhausted, it can impact your motivation to exercise, prepare healthy meals, or even food shop.”
 Here are more fascinating tricks to lose weight while you sleep.